malone00edu/project_2/README.md

 Input: 'ls -l | wc > output.txt'
 <br>Output: similar to above but redirect the output to output.txt (testing redirects with pipes)

-Input: 'ls *.c > newfile.txt'
+Input: 'ls \*.c > newfile.txt'
-<br>Output: Gets all the files with .c extension in teh directory and redirects to newfile.txt (testing redirects with wildcards)
+<br>Output: Gets all the files with .c extension in the directory and redirects to newfile.txt (testing redirects with wildcards)